 The Department of Art History and Archaeology is a member of the Doctoral Program Subcommittee on Classical Studies and the Interdepartmental Committee on Medieval and Renaissance Studies and participates in the Program in Historic Preservation in the Graduate School of Architecture, Planning and Preservation.

-Students in the Ph.D. program earn the M.A. /M.Phil. and M.Phil. degrees en route to the doctorate.
-The first year of coursework culminates in the Master's paper and the award of the M.A. degree.
-The next two years consist of coursework, teaching and curatorial opportunities, and preparation for the M.Phil. oral examination, which is taken by the end of the third year.
-After being awarded the M.Phil. degree, students of merit may be appointed as Teaching Fellows to teach in the undergraduate Core Curriculum, which involves a highly organized training program and unusual independence as teachers in a small seminar setting.
+Students in the PhD program earn the MA and MPhil degrees en route to the doctorate.
+The first year of coursework culminates in the master's paper and the award of the MA degree.
+The next two years consist of coursework, teaching, and curatorial opportunities, and preparation for the MPhil oral examination, which is taken by the end of the third year.
+After being awarded the MPhil degree, students of merit may be appointed as Teaching Fellows to teach in the undergraduate Core Curriculum, which involves a highly organized training program and unusual independence as teachers in a small seminar setting.
 Fellowships are awarded in recognition of academic achievement and in expectation of scholarly success.
 Teaching and research experience are considered an important aspect of doctoral students' training.
 Thus, graduate fellowships include teaching and research apprenticeship.
-Students who have passed their M.Phil. examination and successfully defended their dissertation proposal in the third or fourth year of study are eligible for a Dissertation Fellowship and can begin research on the dissertation.
+Students who have passed their MPhil examination and successfully defended their dissertation proposal in the third or fourth year of study are eligible for a Dissertation Fellowship and can begin research on the dissertation.

 The resources of the department extend beyond the classroom: the Avery Memorial Architecture and Fine Arts Library, the Miriam and Ira D. Wallach Art Gallery, the Buell Center for the Study of American Architecture, and the many museums and art galleries of New York offer an incomparable array of world art on permanent and temporary exhibition.
 The Media Center for Art History provides learning opportunities for graduate students in the area of new imaging and information technologies.
 More information is available on the department's website.